News Security Guard Shot In Oakland Dies From Injuries

-OAKLAND (CBS SF) — A beloved security guard who was shot while working with a local TV news station covering a recent burglary in downtown Oakland has died.
+OAKLAND (CBS SF) — Hours after news surfaced that a beloved security guard who was shot while working with a local TV news station covering a recent burglary in downtown Oakland had died, police released a surveillance photo of a suspect vehicle in the shooting.

 KPIX 5 Learned early Saturday morning that the guard — Kevin Nishita — had died from his injuries.
 Nishita had worked protecting KPIX 5 news crews in the past.READ MORE: UPDATE: 2 Men Shot Outside South Bay High School Football Playoff Game